 ― David Foster Wallace

-We are celebrating the two-year anniversary of our honeybees in the most fabulous way — with a second harvest!
+We’re celebrating the two-year anniversary of our honeybees in the most fabulous way — with a second harvest!
 Life with bees has been a magical mystery ride, that’s for sure.
-Just when you think you know a few things, they show you that you really know so little.
-Kind of like horses. : ) Anyway, last weekend I felt like Winnie the Pooh…just couldn’t keep my hand out of the honeypot as we spun and bottled 2.5 gallons of the most gorgeous golden honey.
-A special shout-out to our neighbor Charlie, who has been our patient bee teacher, mentor and occasional swarm-catcher.
-Here are *sweet* moments from those first two harvests.
+Just when you think you know a few things, they show how you really know so little.
+Kind of like horses. : ) Anyway, last weekend we felt like Winnie the Pooh…just couldn’t keep our hands out of the honeypot as we spun and bottled 2.5 gallons of the most gorgeous golden honey.
+A special shout-out to our neighbor Charlie, who has been the patient bee teacher, mentor and occasional swarm-catcher.
+Here are some *sweet* moments from those first two harvests.
+A limited supply is available now in the Mercantile.
 Thank you, bees!

 While we wait out this deep freeze down South, we’ve been playing with recipes that warm the body and soul.
 This drink is so nice, we made it thrice. : ) To make your nights and time by the fireplace a little bit warmer, here’s a fine little recipe for Winter Spiced Wine.